fangwei123456/spikingjelly/README.md

 ## Publications and Citation

-Publications using SpikingJelly are recorded in [Publications](./publications.md).
-If you use SpikingJelly in your paper, you can also add it to this table by pull request.
+Publications using SpikingJelly are listed on the [documentation page](https://spikingjelly.readthedocs.io/zh_CN/latest/publications.html).
+The authoritative data source is [publications.json](./publications.json).
+If you use SpikingJelly in your paper, you can add it there by pull request.

 If you use SpikingJelly in your work, please cite it as follows: